-We have an Annual Benefit as our primary fundraising event.
+We have a Biannual Benefit as our primary fundraising event.
+On the off years, we hold a smaller event we call The Mini Market.
 The funds raised allow our Garden Club to continue our goals of education, beautification and nature protection.
 Some of the recipients of our funds are Depke Juvenile Center, Riverside Foundation, Vernon Area Library, Ryerson Woods, local schools and other various entities.

 We also conduct Field Trips to local and regional gardens and points of interest, hold workshops to create crafts and garden objects, and participate in activities that assist people in need of gardening assistance.
 Click the links in the side menu to review pictures from some of our recent Field Trips, Workshops and other group activities.

-Description: The Annual Benefit is the Lincolnshire Garden Club's primary fundraising event.
-The funds raised enable the Garden Club to continue its goals of education, beautification and nature protection through our allocations to local community activites.
+Description: The Biannual Benefit is the Lincolnshire Garden Club's primary fundraising event.
+The funds raised enable the Garden Club to continue its goals of education, beautification and nature protection through our allocations to local community activities.
 All members are expected to participate in this project through their participation on the committee and their individual donations.

 Description: This project provides hands-on, barrier-free gardening with and for the residents of the Riverside Foundation, a residential facility for developmentally challenged adults.

-Description: The Garden Club will be working with the youth housed at the Depke Juvenile Justice Complex.
+Description: Members of the Garden Club work with the youth housed at the Depke Juvenile Justice Complex.
 A new pond has been created, offering new vistas at the site, and hopefully instilling a sense of stewardship and a love of gardening for those who will partake in the pond's creation and maintenance.
 Click here to see our recent activities.

 Description: Plant Identification - Members may bring in plants which they are trying to identify.
 The chairperson, along with other members of the club, will assist the member in identifying the plant, and point out characteristics which aided in their solution.